 Make consumers feel valued and rewarded.
 Give them the gift they deserve after purchasing from your brand for a long time.

 It is a new year, and you got to mark the upcoming holidays in your calendar right now.
 Make use of those special days for the special promos to your target audience.

 You can offer discounts whenever it comes to online orders, like the previous 12.12 sales in Shopee and Lazada.
 You can also give back to the community by providing a price reduction if a purchaser brings a receipt from a charity-based merchant.

-A study showed there was a 73% increase in the sale of lotion in a value pack.
+According to The Economist, there was a 73% increase in the sale of lotion in a value pack.
 Customers preferred the larger quantity over the other option.
 To sum it all up in a nutshell: consumers intend to look for discounts.

 Try using this idea to make a promo for Valentine’s Day.
 Who knows?
 Probably your sales might skyrocket.